3d-partons/partons/doc/markdown/partons_with_eclipse.md

 The build is automated by Ant scripts, which are small XML files scripting the call to `cmake`, `make`, etc. Those scripts are called `build.xml` and they can be found in each %PARTONS project.
 Open Eclipse **Ant** view by navigating through the Eclipse menu: **Window** > **Show View** > **Ant** (the last one may be hidden in **Other**).
 Click on **Add Buildfiles** button, select and expand the list for the first %PARTONS project, select `build.xml` and finish with **OK** button.
 Alternatively, you can also drag and drop `build.xml` file from the **Project explorer** view to the **Ant** view.
 Repeat this procedure for all other %PARTONS projects if needed.

 You can build now each of %PARTONS projects separately.
-Just remember to do this in the following order is you are a developer: 1) `elementary-utils`, 2) `numa`, 3) `partons`, 4) `partons-example`.
+Just remember to do this in the following order: 1) `elementary-utils`, 2) `numa`, 3) `partons`, 4) `partons-example`.
 In the **Ant** view, expand a given entry, and double click to perform one of the available operations:

 ![](../images/eclipse_ant.png "Ant")